dhanar98/dhanar98/cm8unc3xi000608jv26bad0h7.md

 php artisan serve
 ```

-otherwise configure it in Nginx or Apache to run.
+otherwise, configure it in Nginx or Apache to run.

-After the Successful check, the application working proper with welcome without any errors.
+After the Successful check, the application is working properly with a welcome page without any errors.

-### **Step 5 : Migrate Your Old Codebase**
+### **Step 5: Migrate Your Old Codebase**

 🎉 **Congratulations!
 Your Laravel 12 Project is Live...
-But Hold On!** 🚀
+But Hold On!**

-You might be tempted to throw all your old files into the new project at once—**DON’T DO IT!** 🤦‍♂️
+You might be tempted to throw all your old files into the new project at once—**DON’T DO IT!**

-Laravel 12 has a **different directory structure**, so dumping everything in without a plan will only lead to **"White Screen of Death" or "Class Not Found" nightmares**. 😱
+Laravel 12 has a **different directory structure**, so dumping everything in without a plan will only lead to **"White Screen of Death" nightmares**.

 Instead, follow this **error-proof migration order** to avoid breaking the welcome page: